EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Jenkins - *Mediocre*

 We used [Helm to install Jenkins in a single command](https://github.com/EngineerBetter/iac-example/tree/main/helmfile.d); installation itself was seamless and trivial.
-Configuration of Jenkins was less trivial and we found ourselves wanting to [customise Jenkins default configuration](https://github.com/EngineerBetter/iac-example/blob/main/config/default/jenkins.yaml).
-Jenkins [configuration ships with mostly good defaults](https://github.com/jenkins-infra/charts/blob/master/config/default/jenkins-infra.yaml) (if you know where to find them) but you'll almost always want to change something and staring at ~600 lines of configuration YAML is a pretty daunting task if you're meeting Jenkins configuration for the first time.
+Configuration of Jenkins was less trivial and we found ourselves wanting to [customise Jenkins' default configuration](https://github.com/EngineerBetter/iac-example/blob/main/config/default/jenkins.yaml).
+Jenkins [configuration ships with mostly good defaults](https://github.com/jenkins-infra/charts/blob/master/config/default/jenkins-infra.yaml), but at ~600 lines of YAML that default configuration can be daunting when you inevitably need to change something.
 For example, we wanted to be explicit about which plugins we required (via Infrastructure as Code) such as Blue Ocean (a prettier pipeline UI), so we specified that in [our configuration file](https://github.com/EngineerBetter/iac-example/blob/8032c1a299e4d691b72831c46a272ec5550d9f8a/config/default/jenkins.yaml).

 ```bash
 # Create a helmfile.d directory with the below helmfile config